ndavd/media-controller/.github/README.md

 be found at
 [src/main.rs](https://github.com/ndavd/media-controller/blob/main/src/main.rs).

-It is then particularly useful to map `media-controller` to your media keys.
+It is particularly useful to map `media-controller` to your media keys.
+E.g. using `sxhkd`:
-Using `sxhkd` it should look something like this:

 ```
 # Volume Control